Login

 Program

-Participation, critical reflection on advancing justice; regular class attendance, active participation in discussion, read required readings, and submission of all assignments
+Participation, critical reflection on advancing justice; regular class attendance, active participation in discussion, read required readings/watch ahead of classes videos clips in the syllabus, and submission of all assignments.

 Exam Rules